 Remember that when you consume a large amount of fats in your diet, you usually get more calories than your body needs.
 You will gain weight unless you add more physical exercise to your routine.

 Watch portion sizes.
 Many restaurants serve portions of meats and fish that often exceed the entire daily recommendation for protein.
 To moderate your intake of meats and fish when eating out, share your entrée with someone or take the leftovers home with you.

-The meat and beans group includes all foods made from meat, poultry, and fish, as well as dry beans and peas, eggs, nuts and seeds.
+The protein food group includes all foods made from meat, poultry, and fish, as well as dry beans and peas, eggs, nuts and seeds.
 Dry beans and peas are part of both the vegetable group and the meat and beans group, but do not count them twice.

-Vary your choices in this group so that you are eating fish, beans, nuts and seeds on a more regular basis, because they contain heart-healthy oils.
+Vary your choices in this group so that you are eating fish, beans, nuts, and seeds on a more regular basis because they contain heart-healthy oils.
+Nuts and seeds should be unsalted.
 Replace meat or poultry with nuts, but avoid eating nuts in addition to them.
 Choose dry beans or peas as a nutritious main dish or as part of a meal often.

 Some commonly eaten choices include:

 Meats: lean cuts of beef, ham, lamb, pork and veal; lean ground meats like beef, pork and lamb; lean luncheon meats, and game meats such as rabbit, venison, and bison.

 Fish: finfish—catfish, cod, flounder, haddock, halibut, herring, mackerel, pollock, porgy, salmon, sea bass, snapper, swordfish, trout, and tuna; shellfish—clams, crab, crayfish, lobster, mussels, octopus, oyster, scallops, squid (calamari), shrimp; canned fish—anchovies, clams, tuna, and sardines.